tomasp1189/personal-README/README.md

 <img src="/img/me.jpeg" alt="Me" width="300px">

-I was born in Argentina and raised in Uruguay.
-Never really felt at home anywhere but I've always had a knack to quickly adapt.
-I currently live in Alicante, Spain.
+Born in Argentina and raised in Uruguay, I've never really felt at home anywhere but have always had a knack for adapting quickly.
+Currently, I live in Alicante, Spain.

-I'd be hard pressed to choose one thing I love to do above others.
-Maybe its my ADHD, maybe I'm just very curious.
-Let's just say that I really love learning and trying new things.
+Choosing one thing I love to do above others is tough.
+Maybe it's my ADHD, or perhaps I'm just really curious.
+Let's just say that I adore learning and trying new things.

-Things I've tried and kept doing:
+Things I've tried and stuck with:

 - Singing and Playing guitar
 - Hiking